We are working with engaged suppliers that value sustainability and invest in energy and water saving technologies.

 Be part of our journey to decrease our emissions; we need your actions while we continue to do what we can to reduce the emissions in the supply chain.

-In 2021, for the third year in a row, we mapped the full emissions of our business.
+In 2022, for the fifth year in a row, we mapped the full emissions of our business.
 We follow the Greenhouse Gas Protocol methodology for our emissions mapping, which means we cover scope 1, 2, and 3: our own emissions and energy use, as well as the emissions of the full supply chain and user phase.

 We have continued our engagement in the Swedish Textile Initiative for Climate Action (STICA), which is an important initiative for learning, benchmarking, and developing climate work in the Swedish textile industry.

-The continuity entailed by mapping our emission data, with a significant share of actual data, has enabled us to compare data points and correct and clarify certain mistakes that occurred in the previous year's calculations.
+The continuity entailed by mapping our emission data, with a significant share of actual data, has enabled us to compare data points correctly and clarify certain mistakes that occurred in the previous year's calculations.
 We have therefore recalculated our base year according to the corrections.

-75% of our total emissions are based on actual data from our shops, offices, and suppliers.
-For the remaining data gaps, we have been able to reuse the suppliers’ actual data from last year adjusted to production volumes for 2020.
+81% of our total emissions are based on actual data from our shops, offices, and suppliers.
+For the remaining data gaps, we have been able to reuse the suppliers’ actual data from last year adjusted to production volumes for 2022.
 If the supplier did not report actual data, we used an average based on actual data from suppliers working with similar processes, in similar geographical locations, and in the same tier.
-For the remaining suppliers where none of the above could apply, we used average data based on reported values 2018 – 2020 from suppliers in tiers 1-3.
+For the remaining suppliers where none of the above could apply, we used average data based on reported values 2018 – 2021 from suppliers in tiers 1-3.
 This means that only data from Tier 4 suppliers (raw material), and trims suppliers are based on MSI higg standard values.
-The data calculated with MSI higg standard values account for 9 % of our total emissions.
-Another 9% of our total emissions are based on Nudie Jeans total tiers average, while 7% of our emissions are based on recalculations of reported data from 2018 and 2019.
 We reused the result of the customer survey we conducted in 2019 to map the user habits of Nudie Jeans customers but recalculated the data based on 2019’s sales numbers.
 By mapping our supplier's actual emissions and by working with a baseline based primarily on actual data instead of generic data, we hope to be able to see the real changes we are working toward in our supply chain reflected in the numbers moving forward.
-The emission mapping result for 2021 will be published early fall of 2022
+The emission mapping result for 2022 will be published early fall of 2023

 We have set science-informed targets in line with the 1,5-degree pathway of the Paris Agreement following the methodology created by Science Based Targets (SBT).
 We will move towards officially applying for SBTs in the coming years.